bench352/cs4514fyp/extra-info/DEMO-DATA.md

 # Demo Data for Smart Home Management System

-If you opt for the demo data during deployment, your fresh installation of the **Smart Home Management System** will come with a set of demo entities as well as additional user accounts to illustrate the potential use cases of this system.
+Demo data is created alongside the system to demonstrate the capability of the system without prior setup.
+If you opt for the demo data during deployment, your fresh installation of the **Smart Home Management System** will come with a set of demo entities as well as additional user accounts listed below.

 ## Included in the Demo